wavemaker/docs/learn/react-native/mobile-build-manual.md

 ---
 ---

-One can also build apk or ipa on their system from a react-native zip.
+You can build apk or ipa on your system from a react-native zip.
 To help the WaveMaker developers in this manual process, ```wm-reactnative-cli``` is created. ```wm-reactnative-cli``` combines multiple react-native commands into a single command.
 Please follow the below procedure.

 1. Go through the documentation of wm-reactnative-cli. [https://github.com/wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli)
 2. Make sure that all the hardware and software required by wm-reactnative-cli are present.